Home / Journals / PHYTON / Vol.84, No.2, 2015

 Phyton-International Journal of Experimental Botany, Vol.84, No.2, pp. 280-287, 2015, DOI:10.32604/phyton.2015.84.280

 Abstract Afforestation is a recommended practice to mitigate global warming.
 However, their implementation may generate undesirable impacts, mostly if exotic species are used.
 Plantations of Pinus radiata D Don in Ventania (Bs.
 As., Argentina) soils showed notorious increments of extractable P (Pe), which could affect the dynamic of this element as well as the degree of phosphorus saturation (GSPBray).
-The objectives of this study were: i) to quantify the GSPBray in Mollisols afforested with P. radiata comparing the results with those coming from adjacent, natural grassland areas (base line); ii) to evaluate the potential environmental risk induced by afforestation through the… More >
+The objectives of this study were: i) to quantify the GSPBray in Mollisols afforested with P. radiata comparing the results with those coming from adjacent, natural grassland areas (base line); ii) to evaluate the potential environmental risk induced by afforestation… More >

 • Open AccessOpen Access